1. Introduction

 Learning Goals

-• Recognize that Land and the physical, mental, emotional and spiritual connections to it is central to Indigenous Knowledge and Indigenous people
+• Recognize that the land and the physical, mental, emotional and spiritual connections to it is central to Indigenous Knowledge and Indigenous Peoples

-• Indigenous people have always had STEM knowledge and continue to contribute and practice it in the present day.
+• Indigenous Peoples have always had STEM knowledge and continue to contribute and practice it in the present day.

 • Understand and apply elements of Actua's Indigenous Youth in STEM Program (InSTEM) Model